mfscpayload-690/Sniff-Recon/SETUP.md

 ## 🔧 Troubleshooting

 ### API Key Issues
-- Make sure your `.env` file is in the project root
+- Run `python setup_api_key.py` to ensure your key is correctly configured.
-- Verify the API key is correct and has proper permissions
+- Verify your API key is correct and starts with `gsk_`.
-- Check that `python-dotenv` is installed

 ### Network Issues
-- Ensure you have internet connectivity
+- Ensure you have internet connectivity.
-- The AI model requires an active connection to Hugging Face servers
+- The AI model requires an active connection to Groq's servers.

 ### File Format Issues
 - Currently supports `.pcap` and `.pcapng` files